TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-cancelswitchreenablesubscription.md

 **Verify your subscription was canceled**

-1. Sign into the Azure portal
-2. Go to subscriptions
+1. Go to the [Subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) page.
-3. You may need to scroll to the right.
+2. You may need to scroll to the right.
 Under status will show you the current state of the subscription.
-4. If the status reflects **Disabled** then the subscription is canceled.
+3. If the status reflects **Disabled** then the subscription is canceled.

 **What is the difference between cancelling and deleting a subscription?**